gmacario/gmacario.github.io/_posts/2022-02-28-arneis-dev-cw08.md

 ![2022-02-27 14 50 02](https://user-images.githubusercontent.com/75182/155892920-4ec40aa5-0ac0-4f49-b9ac-f14ebc413ef0.jpg)

-I also had a chance of talking with some of the LUG members, including [Silvia Grillo](https://www.facebook.com/silvia.grillo.10) (the [LEGO&reg; Ambassador](https://lan.lego.com/)) and [Lorenzo Brovia](https://www.facebook.com/ilbrovia) to whom I pitched the ARNEIS project and showed them the concept we have been working on.
+I also had a chance of talking with some of the LUG members, including [Silvia Grillo](https://www.facebook.com/silvia.grillo.10) (the [LEGO&reg; Ambassador](https://lan.lego.com/) of the LUG) and [Lorenzo Brovia](https://www.facebook.com/ilbrovia) to whom I pitched the ARNEIS project and showed them the concept we have been working on.

 Silvia was really excited about the project and enthusiastically proposed us to showcase ARNEIS in one of the next events organized by [Piemonte Bricks LUG](https://www.facebook.com/piemontebricksLUG/) - more specifically: